Electrolux: Make sure you give your people the tech they actually want

 He cites a quote from user experience expert Sean Gerety: “The technology you use impresses no one.
 The experience you create with it is everything.”

-Ultimately, you can implement whatever technology you like, if your people are using it (and regularly), then it won’t have the desired effect.
+Ultimately, you can implement whatever technology you like, if your people aren’t using it (and regularly), then it won’t have the desired effect.

 It is easy to over-complicate things, especially when there’s so many vendors and tools out there, but if you stick to the basics – the experience – “that is where success is”.